Our council archive includes rate books, electoral registers and council minutes.

 Rate books are useful to establish how long someone lived at a particular address.
 The books give the names of rate payers listed by street, and detail the amount of rates they paid.

 - Kensington 1779-1965

 We hold a full set of council minutes for the vestries of the separate boroughs of Kensington and Chelsea up to 1965, and the combined boroughs thereafter.

-Parish records at the LMA have been digitised and uploaded to Ancestry so it is not always necessary to visit them.
-Ancestry is available at many local libraries including within our Local Studies department.
-Please see below for links to our online databases page:
+They have been digitised and uploaded to Ancestry, which is available at many local libraries including our Local Studies department.

 We hold the parish indexes for St Mary Abbotts and the parish records for St Luke’s (Chelsea) 1559-1850.
-It should be noted that St Mary Abbots continue to hold their own parish records.
-Their contact details can be found here:

 The Survey of London for Kensington and Chelsea is available in our department on open access.

 We hold drainage plans for any address in the borough if there's been an application to run pipes into the public sewer.

 - from simple sketches of the ground/basement floor to drawings of the whole building

 - between the 1850s to the 1980s